zackliu/AzureSignalR-Serverless-EventGrid/README.md

 1. Click **Save**.

 1. A **Primary endpoint** appears.
 Note this value.
 It will be required to configure the function app.

-### Configure function app for authentication

-So far, the chat app works anonymously.
-In Azure, you will use [App Service Authentication](https://docs.microsoft.com/azure/app-service/overview-authentication-authorization) to authenticate the user.
-The user ID or username of the authenticated user can be passed to the *SignalRConnectionInfo* binding to generate connection information that is authenticated as the user.

-When a sending message, the app can decide whether to send it to all connected clients, or only to the clients that have been authenticated to a given user.

-1. In VS Code, open **negotiate/function.json**.

-1. Insert a [binding expression](https://docs.microsoft.com/azure/azure-functions/functions-triggers-bindings) into the *userId* property of the *SignalRConnectionInfo* binding: `{headers.x-ms-client-principal-name}`.
-This sets the value to the username of the authenticated user.
-The attribute should now look like this.

-    ```json
-    {
-        "type": "signalRConnectionInfo",
-        "name": "connectionInfo",
-        "userId": "{headers.x-ms-client-principal-name}",
-        "hubName": "chat",
-        "direction": "in"
-    }
-    ```

-1. Save the file.

 ### Deploy function app to Azure